babylonhealth/iOS-Interview-Demo/questions.md

 - What technical books and blogs have you read or are reading at the moment?
 - What conferences have you been to or plan on attending, if any?
 - Questions related to the candidate's open source contributions, if any.
-- How would you explain reactive programming to a junior developer who knows nothing about it?
 - What questions would you ask during an interview?

 ## ARCHITECTURE